 - Flavor - For a more straight forward easy quiche, you can omit the meat and vegetable mix-ins and just use cheese.

 - Vegetarian - This Easy Quiche is acceptable for lacto-ovo vegetarians by omitting any meat, like the bacon.

 - Crust - You could easily make this in a pre-made, frozen pie crust.
 Just follow the directions to defrost the pie crust before baking.
 A gluten free pie crust could also be substituted here or check out this recipe for gluten free pie dough.

 There are many ways you can adjust this recipe to fit your taste preferences.

 - Cheese - I really like gruyere cheese in this easy quiche recipe, but you can truly use any cheese you enjoy.
 Cheddar, Monterey Jack, pepper jack, or other semi-soft block cheese would work well.
 Options that may not work as well are hard cheese like parmesan or soft cheeses like goat or blue cheese.
 They may work great, but I did not test them with this recipe.

 - Mix-ins - There are a lot of options for mix-ins you can use.
-Cooked, ground sausage, white onion, green peppers, canned mushrooms, and chopped asparagus are all great flavors to try.
-Adding ingredients like fresh spinach or fresh mushrooms are tricky because they weep water when cooked.
+Cooked, ground sausage, or your favorite vegetables like white onion, green peppers, canned mushrooms, and chopped asparagus are all great flavors to try.
+Adding ingredients like fresh spinach or fresh mushrooms are tricky because they weep excess water when cooked.
 I would avoid these options, or use defrosted, frozen spinach that's been well drained or canned mushrooms.